GDbateaux/305.2-applied-cybersecurity/MVP/README.md

 uv run database_model/models.py
 ```

-If you want to create tables and populate with initial data you cant run:
+If you want to create tables and populate with initial data you can run:

 ```bash
 uv run database_model/seed.py